barfieldla/National_Park_Service_Tracts/README.md

 # National Park Service Tracts

-This web map shows 4 types of tracts that are owned by the United States National Park Service.
+This web map shows 4 types of tracts that are owned by the United States National Park Service: National Monument, National Historical Site, National Historic Park, and National Park.
+The types are shown using a tree icon referencing the National Park Service (NPS) logo in colors consistent with their theme.
+Clicking on the icons will show the name of each tract.
+The total amount of tracts within each state were calculated and displayed in a continuous color scheme of yellow to red indicating least to greatest.
+The map begins with a zoom level around 4 so that Alaska, Hawaii, and Puerto Rico can be seen.
+The final product showcases where clusters of NPS Tracts are located around the United States.